blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/03-working-with-grades.md

 ## Gather the user ID

-Before you can post a new grade, you need to get the information of the user that will receive the grade on Blackboard Learn, this can be gathered through the different methods outlined next.
+Before you can post a new grade, you need to get the information of the user that will receive the grade on Blackboard LMS, this can be gathered through the different methods outlined next.

 ### REST API